26 Feb Prototyping

 Posted at 15:02h

-Prototyping is a process that quickly converts an idea, 3D or sketch into a physical object or model before moving to mass production.
+Prototyping is a process that quickly converts an idea or a sketch into a physical object or model before moving to mass production.
 It is meant to be used for exploring the current state of a product and evaluate the latest design decisions.
 A prototype is the first physical object that comes after an idea before moving onto full production in a typical product development cycle.

 The process is usually as follows: